danielfett/draft-dpop/main.md

 alone, which can improve the security posture even when protected resources are not updated to support DPoP.

-A client expecting a DPoP-bound access token MAY discard the response, if a `Bearer` token type is received.
+If a client receives a different `token_type` value than `DPoP` in the response, the access token protection provided by DPoP is not given.
+The client MUST discard the response in this case if this protection is deemed important for the security of the application and MAY continue as in a regular OAuth interaction otherwise.

 Refresh tokens issued to confidential clients (those having established authentication credentials with the authorization server)